wavemotion-dave/ColecoDS/README.md

 For the MSX, we support a number of different (optional) BIOS ROMs.
 To be honest, after quite a bit of searching online, I'm not quite sure what machine the ubiquitous msx.rom represents - it's some generic European machine and from doing binary compares, it appears to be extremely similar to the Goldstar FC-200 or possibly the Casio MX-15 (11 bytes different in each).

-As such, starting with version 8.2, ColecoDS will support additional optional MSX BIOS roms as follows (and you can select them in Configuration and set a global default if you like):
+As such, ColecoDS will support additional optional MSX BIOS roms as follows (and you can select them in Configuration and set a global default if you like):

 ```
+* 15e503de  cf-2700.rom - Panasonic CF-2700 UK Machine with 64K of RAM in slot 3 (normally slot 1)
 * e9ccd789  cx5m.rom    - Yamaha's UK/EU Machine with 32K of RAM
 * 5486b711  hx-10.rom   - Toshiba's UK/EU Machine with 64K of RAM
-* ee229390  hb-10.rom   - Sony HitBit JP Machine with 16K of RAM (uses the Japanese matrix)
+* ee229390  hb-10.rom   - Sony HitBit JP Machine with 16K of RAM (uses the Japanese keyboard matrix)
-* 5ad03407  fs-1300.rom - National JP Machine with 64K of RAM (uses the Japanese matrix)
+* 5ad03407  fs-1300.rom - National JP Machine with 64K of RAM (uses the Japanese keyboard matrix)
 * ee229390  pv-7.rom    - Casio PV-7 with just 8K of RAM!
-If you can't find this BIOS, use pv-16.rom or hb-10.rom
+If you can't find this BIOS, use pv-16.rom as there is no difference in the binary.

-And for the MSX.ROM you can substitute one of these standard machines (and they will be searched/found in this order):
-* 15e503de  cf-2700.rom - Panasonic CF-2700 UK Machine with 64K of RAM in slot 3 (normally slot 1)
-* 8205795e  fc-200.rom  - Goldstar FC-200 European Machine with 64K of RAM in slot 3 (normally slot 2)
 ```

-Name the BIOS ROMs above exactly as shown (if you find them online, they will have longer names which will also generally work) - place them into your usual BIOS directory.
+Name the BIOS ROMs above exactly as shown (if you find them online, they will have longer names which will also generally work but to be safe, renaming is preferred) - place them into your usual BIOS directory.
 Once you select one of these optional BIOS roms (in Configuration), you will also enable that specific MSX machine to be emulated.
 This means RAM and memory slots will be exactly the same as the machine you're trying to emulate.
 See the MSX section for details on this.

 ADAM Compatibility :
 -----------------------